BYXDATA/Data-Analysis-/README_Task1.md

    - **Linear Discriminant Analysis (LDA):** A classification technique that improves class separation.
    - **Quadratic Discriminant Analysis (QDA):** A classification technique that estimates class-specific probability distributions, allowing for different variances between classes.

+6. **Imbalanced-learn:**
+   A library used for handling imbalanced datasets, including techniques like SMOTE (Synthetic Minority Over-sampling Technique) to increase the number of samples in the minority class.

 ## Exploratory Data Analysis